Concrete recycling: A concrete plan to save $$$

 Construction projects often involve the demolition of sidewalks, driveways, or other structures made of concrete.

-Making old concrete reusable can be a good way to reduce costs and help the environment by cutting down the amount of waste going to landfill.
-Concrete is an amazing resource as it can be reused and repurposed to replace other construction aggregates, such as gravel, sand and fill material - that would otherwise have to be extracted from natural resources, processed and transported for use in construction.
+Making old concrete reusable can be a good way to reduce costs and help the environment by cutting down the amount of waste going to landfills.
+Concrete is an amazing resource as it can be reused and repurposed to replace other construction aggregates, such as gravel, sand, and fill material, that would otherwise have to be extracted from natural resources, processed, and transported for use in construction.

 Crushing concrete

 Depending on your construction project, you can use both crushers or just one.
-Generally speaking, most people will start with a jaw crusher as it is a lower cost machine that is simpler to maintain.
-When your operation gets larger and the shape and size of your material becomes more specific, an impact crusher becomes a better option.
+Generally speaking, most people will start with a jaw crusher, as it is a lower-cost machine that is simpler to maintain.
+When your operation gets larger and the shape and size of your material become more specific, an impact crusher becomes a better option.

 Removing metal from crushed concrete